 Before Devilman, Nagai explored demons and Christianity in manga for his fantasy story Mao Dante published in 1971.
 It follows a young man manipulated by cultists to become possessed by a demon, but the boy somehow takes over the consciousness of Dante the demon and becomes a monster.
 It’s a chilling manga with great art and some wild twists at the end.
 I recommend checking it out whether or not you like Devilman.
 Toei Animation was interested in making a TV anime version of Mao Dante around the time it was publishing.
 The TV anime industry was less than a decade old at the time.
 They called Nagai up and instead he offered to conceptualize a similar new series for them, which became Devilman.

 The Devilman manga tells a story completely different from the anime version.
 It was published from 1972 to 1973 in Weekly Shounen Magazine and collected into five volumes.
 The manga has been republished in editions that rearrange the order of the original and add side stories to their chronological places.
-I think it’s easiest to just read the original edition, which is the unofficial translation you’ll find on the Internet.
+I think it’s easiest to just read the original edition.
 Even though it was published as weekly chapters, the volumes don’t mark where chapters begin or end and it reads more like an American graphic novel in that sense.

-In 1986 Nagai self-published the first volume in English for the US but that translation has been lost to time since it sold incredibly poorly.
-In the early 2000s Kodansha released every volume in bilingual Japanese and English editions, but those books are out of print now and hard to find.
-So the manga is pretty obscure in the US.
-I would love to see it licensed again someday!
+In 1986 Nagai self-published the first volume in English for the US, but that translation has been lost to time since it sold incredibly poorly.
+In the early 2000s Kodansha released every volume in bilingual Japanese and English editions, with English text in the word bubbles and Japanese in the gutters for Japanese ESL readers.
+Those books are out of print now and hard to come by.
+So the manga is pretty obscure in the US, but it will be coming to the US in English from Seven Seas Entertainment with translation by Zack Davisson!
+The first omnibus volume will be released on March 6th 2018, and the second and final sometime after.

 Ryo hatches a strange plan to get Akira possessed: he rounds up a bunch of hippies to have a dance party in his basement, offers them drugs, then breaks out a fight.
 Akira is understandably scared and unsure.
 Ryo believes the debauchery and violence will attract demons, and it turns out he’s right.
 Everyone starts getting possessed by demons, including Akira.
 They just so happen to get Akira possessed by an extremely powerful demon named Amon and he becomes Devilman.
 He’s so strong he slaughters all the demons at the party.
 After the brawl he finds Ryo unconscious, but not possessed.

 Unlike the anime, Akira stays in control of his body.
 Demonic possession makes his body more muscular and his personality more aggressive.
 He also gains permanent eyeliner.
 With his newfound strength he can defend himself from bullies without even transforming into Devilman.
 Miki becomes attracted to the new and improved Akira, but he doesn’t pursue her back since he’s still a pure wimp inside.
-The strength and sexual attention he receives makes Devilman a masculine power fantasy to Akira and to the young men the manga was aimed for.
+The strength and sexual attention he receives makes Devilman a masculine power fantasy for Akira and for the young men the manga was aimed at.
 From then on, demons seek out Devilman to avenge Amon and the manga focuses on the monster battles for a while.
 The demons challenge Akira’s decision to become Devilman since his loved ones are often put in danger.
-But he manages to defeat them all as he discovers new powers like flight, telepathy, and most importantly extendable eyebrows.
+He manages to defeat them all as he discovers new powers like flight, telepathy, and most importantly extendable eyebrows.

 But Nagai really shows off his imagination with monster designs and gore.
-In the 1970s manga for children was becoming more violent and Nagai was at the forefront with works like Devilman.
-His swirly shapes and high contrast actually work to make his art disturbing and haunting.
+He was at the forefront of making manga for children more violent with works like Devilman.
+His swirly shapes and high contrast actually work to make his art disturbing and haunting, rather than comedic.
 He always draw blood as a big splatter too.

 This seems as good as time as any to acknowledge that Devilman contains a lot of violence against women, including demons that resemble women with monstrous breasts and pelvises.
 Of course the story has violence all over, but there’s more emphasis when it’s against women with longer panel sequences or entire pages.
 The violence is also often sexualized since the women are naked.
 It makes me unhappy, but this manga has more redeeming aspects than others I can think of.